History of Las Vegas in Timeline

 2016: Replica Welcome Sign Destroyed

-In 2016, the replica Welcome to Fabulous Las Vegas sign was destroyed when a pickup truck crashed into it.
+In 2016, the replica welcome sign was destroyed when a pickup truck crashed into it.

-In 2017, the National Hockey League (NHL)'s Vegas Golden Knights, an expansion team, began play in the 2017–18 NHL season at T-Mobile Arena in nearby Paradise.
+In 2017, the National Hockey League (NHL)'s Vegas Golden Knights began play in the 2017–18 NHL season at T-Mobile Arena.

 2018: Giant Neon Showgirls Added

-In 2018, giant neon showgirls were added as part of a welcome display.
+In 2018, a pair of giant neon showgirls were initially added just north of the Strat as part of a $400,000 welcome display.
+The original showgirls were 25 feet tall.

-In 2018, the city approved plans for a new gateway landmark in the form of neon arches.
+In 2018, the city approved plans for a new gateway landmark in the form of neon arches, to be built within city limits in front of the Strat resort and north of Sahara Avenue.

-From 2019, the mean travel time to work for residents aged 16 and older was approximately 25.8 minutes.
+Between 2019 and 2023, the mean travel time to work for residents aged 16 and older was approximately 25.8 minutes in Las Vegas.

-In 2019, a U.S. Environmental Protection Agency program, funded in 2008, concluded its analysis and forecasting of growth and environmental effects.
+In 2019, a program funded by a U.S. Environmental Protection Agency grant completed its analysis and forecast of growth and environmental effects in Las Vegas.

 According to the 2020 United States census, the city of Las Vegas had 644,883 people living in 244,429 households.
 The racial composition of the City of Las Vegas was 49.2% white, 11.9% black, 1.1% American Indian or Alaska Native, 6.9% Asian, Hispanic or Latino residents of any race were 34.1% and 16.2% from two or more races.
 40.8% were non-Hispanic white.